pricewaiter/docs/_widget/exit.md

 | time on page | 30 sec | 15 sec | 5 sec | 2 sec |
 | returning visitor | false | false | true | true |

 If you want to temporarily disable Exit Intent Offers you can pass the variable pw_disable_conversion_tools = 1 and it will disable exit intent for 24 hours.
+Passing pw_disable_conversion_tools will create a cookie on the users web browser so they don't see exit intent again.